kalebcastillo/azure-two-tier-app/README.md

 However, even better would be to define these resources via Terraform.
 I intend to do that in the near future, as well as implement other DevOps methodologies to this project.

+If you notice any other ways this project can be improved, please let me know!
+I'm actively working on learning more regarding best practices.